When did cross-country skiing become an Olympic sport?

 Innsbruck 1976

 Bill Koch of Guilford, Vermont, won the United States' first Olympic cross-country skiing medal when he finished second in the 30km race.
 No U.S. reporter was present to witness Koch’s silver medal-winning performance.
 It was Koch, who in 1982, revolutionized cross-country skiing by introducing the skating, or freestyle, technique to Olympic-distance races.
-Koch is also known for his waxing technique he called “going harries,” or scuffing the bottom of the ski for better traction.
+Koch also is known for his waxing technique he called “going harries,” or scuffing the bottom of the ski for better traction.

 Three-time gold medalist, the Soviet Union’s Galina Kulakova finished third in the 5km, only to be disqualified for using a nasal spray that contained the banned substance ephedrine.
-Despite the DQ, Kulakova was allowed to race in the 10km where she won bronze, and the relay where the Soviets won gold.
+Despite the DQ, Kulakova was allowed to race in the 10km where she netted bronze, and the relay where the Soviets won gold.
 For the first time, the women’s relay event consisted of teams of four women, instead of the previous three, skiing five kilometers each.

 Sapporo 1972